Did you know 72% of all Internet users are now on social media? That say’s a lot. If you aren’t on social media yet, now is the perfect time to start.

 Here’s a good technique to follow when planning your event for the added boost from social:

 Before your event

 Always make sure to share posts that promote your event, make them engaging and enticing.
-This will help to drive the awareness around your event.
+This will help to drive the awareness of your event.

 Example: Don’t forget to secure your spot at the event of the year!!
 Seats are filling up fast!
 See who’s speaking and sign up for the event here! <link> Can’t wait to see you all there!! #AmazingEvent2015 #TrendingHashtag #TrendingHashtag2

 Plan to have a live coverage stream of your event hosted on your site and post about it on your social sites, that way people who cannot attend the event, can still participate in social posts to increase engagement during the event.